 Double-click the "Set rules for remote control of Remote Desktop Services user sessions" policy setting and select Enabled.
 Under Options, select the "Full Control without user's permission" option.

-wmic /namespace:\\root\CIMV2\TerminalServices PATH Win32_TSPermissionsSetting WHERE (TerminalName=”RDP-Tcp”) CALL AddAccount "DOMAIN\USER",2
+wmic /namespace:\\root\CIMV2\TerminalServices PATH Win32_TSPermissionsSetting WHERE (TerminalName="RDP-Tcp") CALL AddAccount "DOMAIN\RDS Shadow Operators",2

-To verify that the users in the security group have shadow access rights, log in as one of the users and attempt to shadow another user's session.
-If the shadowing feature works correctly, then the user has the necessary permissions.
+To verify that the group has shadow access rights, log in as one of its members and attempt to shadow another user's session.
+If the shadowing feature works correctly, then the account has the necessary permissions.